greg-raven/mkdocs-netlify/docs/dns/index.md

 ## Configure external DNS for a custom domain

-Point your apex (bare) domain at the Netlify load balance IP address: 104.198.14.52
+Point your apex (bare) domain at the Netlify load balancer IP address: 104.198.14.52

 Point your www subdomain at the Netlify subdomain of your website.